CurtisFulton/PollWebsite/README.md

 ## API

+** Note: ** This project is still in development, so the API is not currently public yet.

 ### Summary

 For the project an API was needed to interact with the poll database.
 The API can be accessed via `http://poll.curtisfulton.me/api`.
 All resources will return data in JSON.